 If a teacher is looking after multiple students in the class, it can often be hard for them to be attentive to just one student.
-If they are entertained and engaged in the tasks in front of them, receiving regular in-app rewards, this can empower them with more independence and autonomy in their learning and the teacher can then widen their attention across the whole class with more ease.
+If they are entertained and engaged in the tasks in front of them, receiving regular in-app rewards, can empower them with more independence and autonomy in their learning and the teacher can then widen their attention across the whole class with more ease.

 This can be particularly useful for students on the autism spectrum, who might respond more enthusiastically to visually stimulating in-game rewards.
 If teachers see that this reward system is working well for one student, they can set them up with further apps that use this system to nurture and enhance their learning.

 While there are excellent software and hardware solutions being implemented in schools to support the successful delivery of curriculums, there can still be an element of resistance.
 Some teachers that have been in education for many years, and are used to physical textbooks, for instance, might not yet trust technology in an education setting.